-- b.
+- a.
+Electronic Health Record All clinical documentation is completed in R3.
+Clinicians have access to information and data about individuals assigned to them for care.
+No staff person should access consumer information if they are not involved with the particular consumer. - b.
 Scheduling All consumer appointments are scheduled through the agency's electronic scheduling system.
 No person should access consumer information if they are not involved with the particular consumer. - c.
-Reportable Encounters: All services provided must be documented in a progress note (see Appendix 2-2-1J) in order for the service to be reported as an encounter.
+Reportable Encounters: All services provided must be documented in a progress note with the SAL (service activity log) completed.
+See Appendix 2-2-1J for the service to be reported as an encounter.
 Reportable encounters are those services that are provided face to face with the identified consumer as defined in the Medicaid provider manual.
-These encounters can be provided in the office, community, consumer's home, school or through video-conferencing.
+These encounters can be provided in the office, community, consumer's home, school or through videoconferencing.
 If videoconferencing is used, please see the procedures on videoconferencing for more details in policy 7.1.1. - d.
 Indirect Services There are services such as linking, coordinating, phone contacts and consultation that are not reported as encounters.
-These are important services provided on behalf of the consumer and are documented in an Indirect in e clinical. - e.
+These are important services provided on behalf of the consumer and are documented in an indirect note in R3. - e.
 Confidentiality When using equipment for documentation, scheduling, videoconferencing, or supervision, the clinician must ensure that confidentiality is maintained. - f.
-Outside information When receiving outside information, it is the care manager's responsibility to review this information.
-Information is scanned and placed on the clinician's "To Review" tab.
-If appropriate, this information can be summarized in an indirect progress note.
-If the care manager feels others on the treatment team need to review the information, the care manager will forward the information to others via the forwarding function of the To Review process or notify them that there is information in the ECR.
-The outside information is scanned by the records staff and stored in the outside information section of the ECR.
+Outside information When outside information is received, Records scans the information into R3 and then notifies the responsible clinician that information is available for review.
+It is the responsibility of the responsible clinician to review this information.
+If the care manager feels others on the treatment team need to review the information, the care manager will notify others via email.